Getting Started with Blazor ComboBox Component

 Binding data source

-After initializing, populate the ComboBox with data using the DataSource property.
-Here, an array of string values is passed to the ComboBox component.
+After initialization, populate the ComboBox with data using the DataSource property.
+In the following example, a list of objects (with ID and Text fields) is bound to the ComboBox.

 <SfComboBox TValue="string" TItem="Games" Placeholder="Select a game" DataSource="@LocalData">